 How popular is the baby name Constance in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Constance and check out all the blog posts that mention the name Constance.
+Plus, check out all the blog posts that mention the name Constance.

 The graph will take a few seconds to load, thanks for your patience.
 (Don't worry, it shouldn't take nine months.)
 If it's taking too long, try reloading the page.

 In late 1946, a baby girl was born to Paul Henning of Denver, Colorado.
 He’d heard of a man in Seattle who had 17 given names* and, impressed, decided that his own daughter’s name should be even longer.
 So she ended up with 24 given names.

 Henning’s daughter–Mary Ann Bernadette Helen Therese Juanita Oliva Alice Louise Harriet Lucille Henrietta Celeste Corolla Constance Cecile Margaret Rose Eugene Yvonne Florentine Lolita Grace Isabelle Henning–was baptized in St. Elizabeth’s church Sunday.

 If you were asked to cut this name down to just a first and a middle, using the names already listed, which two would you choose?